ChaosHour/go-pvt/README.md

 # go-pvt
-A Go cli that will find all MySQL stored procedures, functions, and views with definer for a given DB.
+A Go cli that will find all MySQL stored procedures, functions, views and events with definer for a given DB.

 ## Usage